-Anti-CAA protest: Mamata Banerjee speaking Pakistan's language, says Dilip Ghosh
+Arbitrary, discriminatory: Mumbai slams CAA from the streets

 "Then why give special status to certain religions?
 Let the burden of proof of persecution fall equally on Hindus, Sikhs, Parsis, Muslims, atheists, adivasis, tribals etc"

-He further said he did not view the act as a stand-alone item but its context against the backdrop of history.
+He further said he did not view the act as a stand-alone item but also it's context against the backdrop of history.

 Sarbh elaborated, ''In the preceding years, starting from the Gujarat riots, the rise and spread of the Rashtriya Swayamsevak Sangh (RSS), the renaming of cities and the retelling of our historical past, the gau rakshaks, the lynchings, the internet shutdowns, the cavalier attitude regarding the Constitution on Kashmir and many other states.
 The appointment and office of terror accused and rapists and many more examples.''